 Following is a success story I received from a new BCG hire who has some insightful tips for those still recruiting as well as my follow-up where I elaborate on the importance of perseverance and hard work in obtaining a consulting offer.

-I am glad that I finally got a reason to write to you!
+I am glad that I finally have a reason to write to you!

-First of all, thank you for all your great materials for my last interviews.
+First of all, thank you for all your great materials.
 I am sure they were instrumental to my success.

 My way to consulting was not an easy one.

-I took another offer in the industry in a different country where I am currently working, and decided to reapply in one year's time because I was encouraged to do so by McKinsey partners.
+I took another offer in industry in a different country where I am currently working and decided to reapply in one year's time because I was encouraged to do so by McKinsey partners.

 I managed to get the interviews with all three majors with the help of my well established networking connections, but was again dinged by McKinsey and Bain.

 I was feeling desperate by that time.
-However, I successfully passed through three rounds of the BCG interview process (one written case, interviews with Consultants and interviews with Partners) and finally received The Offer.
+However, I successfully passed through three rounds of the BCG interview process (one written case, interviews with Consultants and interviews with Partners) and finally received an offer.

-By today, I have passed through 39 consulting interviews in total - my friends from consulting even advised me to write a book "How to Bomb a Case". 🙂
+I have now had 39 consulting interviews in total - my friends from consulting even advised me to write a book "How to Bomb a Case".

 - To reiterate your message: try hard to get through the on campus recruiting process.
 Getting interviews off the cycle is painfully hard and needs very, very good networking.

-Going through interviews after being dinged before is hard twice as much.
+Going through interviews after being dinged before is twice as hard.

 And not least, prepare your questions to interviewers.
 A part of the feedback that I have received after interviewing with a Bain partner was that my questions to him were way too academical.